 When is it?
 Plan to arrive on Dordt’s campus the evening of Monday, June 16.
 After checking into the dorms and receiving a brief orientation that evening, you will be ready for four full days of learning and fun.
 On Tuesday, Wednesday, Thursday, and Friday you will participate in a variety of workshops, activities, and talks related to topics in your chosen area of interest.
 Interspersed throughout your day will be time for team-building and other fun activities on and around the campus of Dordt College.
 You will also have time to hear about careers in mathematics and the sciences and the college search process.
 You will depart approximately 4 p.m. on Friday, June 20.

 What activities are involved?
 Be prepared to take to heart the motto “Work Hard.
 Play Hard.”
 Each day will feature one of the following themes:

 You will be introduced to several laboratory bioassays, tests which use living organisms to screen for the presence of xenobiotics.
 Using soils, insects, seeds, plant tissues, and entire plants, you will be given the opportunity to screen for herbicide resistance of local common waterhemp1, measure respiration of soils collected from fields with varying management practices2, and test for corn rootworm3 resistance to Bt traits in corn hybrids4.
 The skills you gain may easily generate a successful high school science fair project.
 Just as importantly, you will learn how basic science research is applied to questions in a wide range of agriculture.

-Throughout the week students will engage in activities with the goals:
+Throughout the week students interested in bio-medical sciences will engage in activities with the goals: